ograycode/Cordova-IRC/README.md

 Status
 ------
-The current version of this plugin can simply connect to a given IRC channel and read responses.
+The current version of this plugin can simply connect to a given IRC channel and read responses, as well as send messages.
+Extensive testing has not been done, and I would consider this an early alpha (if even that).

 TODO
 ----
-1. Sending messages
-2. Changing nicks
+1. Changing nicks
-3. Disconnecting
+2. Disconnecting
-4. Changing Channels
+3. Changing Channels